+Figure 9-2 Current and Proposed Stream Gages
-- 2940 With an accurate estimate of ET, the next assumption is the relationship between ET and applied water - in Big Valley.
-Since most crops grown in Big Valley are hay crops, irrigation must be stopped when - 2942 cutting, drying, and bailing even though ET continues.
-Pinpointing the relationship between ET and - applied water could greatly refine the water budget and amount of irrigation water that is being applied.

-An effort to refine mapping and land use designations would further increase the accuracy of estimates related to water use within Big Valley.
+- With an accurate estimate of ET, the next assumption is the relationship between ET and applied waterin Big Valley.
+Since most crops grown in Big Valley are hay crops, irrigation must be stopped when - cutting, drying and baling even though ET continues.
+Pinpointing the relationship between ET andapplied water could greatly refine the water budget and amount of irrigation water that is being applied. - An effort to refine mapping and land use designations would further increase the accuracy of estimates related to water use within Big Valley.
 The water budget's assumptions are primarily derived from existing sources, many of which may need to be updated or expanded upon to reflect current conditions.
-DWR's LandIQ mapping resource has been a primary tool in estimating irrigated acres, although there is some uncertaintyinaccuracy related to the accuracy of the land classifications which field studies could address.

-2950 A voluntary well monitoring program has been available in Big Valley for upwards of two decades 2951 through the Lassen Modoc Flood Control Water Control District (LMFCD).
-Reinvigorating this 2952 program by identifying meters that need to be replaced, conducting outreach to add new wells to the 2953 program, and organizing the historical data fills a data gap and also provides critical data to refine the 2954 water budget and pinpoint areas of concern.
-Meters are available for agricultural and domestic water 2955 users.
-Funding from DWR in a grant to Modoc County is currently available to provide well meters to 2956 voluntary applicants.
-Further, it would be beneficial to identify additional monitoring wells to provide 2957 unobstructed measurements year-round.
-Several such wells have been installed at five sites within the 2958 basin and generate monthly data across fifteen-minute intervals.
-Expanding on this existing program 2959 would further refine the water budget.

-Additionally, funding is available to install satellite transducers in key areas throughout the Basin, which would allow for real time monitoring of domestic well levels.
-Coupled with an increased effort to both verify well numbers and update lists to reflect active vs inactive wells, these real time monitoring locations will provide more accurate estimates of domestic groundwater demand and supply within the Basin.
-Thus, these combined actions will further inform water management strategies to ensure that domestic users' groundwater needs are represented equitably in the water budget.

-2966 Collectively, the continuation of applied research efforts will help to better quantify the impacts from 2967 those actions and thus help refine the water budget.
-Some such research efforts, which will be discussed 2968 in depth in later sections of this chapter, include evaluating the effectiveness of off-season groundwater 2969 recharge in hay crop fields and pastures, the impacts of forest thinning projects, such as fuels reductions 2970 and the removal of invasive junipers on water availability within the watershed, and the extent to which 2971 surface water systems, including drainages, canals, and reservoirs contribute to recharge within the 2972 Basin.
-Additional research projects to support the water budget will be identified and undertaken as 2973 needed, contingent on funding.
+LandIQ has been a primary tool in estimating irrigated acres, although there is some inaccuracy related to the land classifications which field studies could address. - 2668 A voluntary well monitoring program has been available in Big Valley for upwards of 2 decades through 2669 the Lassen-Modoc Flood Control and Water Conservation District.
+Reinvigorating this program by identifying meters that need to be replaced, conducting outreach to add new wells to the program and 2670 organizing the historical data fills a data gap and provides critical data to refine the water budget and 2671 2672 pinpoint areas of concern.
+Meters are available for agricultural and domestic water users.
+Funding from 2673 DWR in a grant to Modoc County is currently available to provide well meters to voluntary applicants.
+2674 Further, it would be beneficial to identify additional monitoring wells to provide unobstructed 2675 measurements year-round.
+Several such wells have been installed at five sites within the Basin and 2676 generate monthly data across 15-minute intervals.
+Expanding on this existing program would further - 2677 refine the water budget. - Additionally, funding is available to install satellite transducers in key areas throughout the Basin, which would allow for real time monitoring of domestic well levels.
+Coupled with an increased effort to both verify well numbers and update lists to reflect active versus inactive wells, these real time monitoring locations will provide more accurate estimates of domestic groundwater demand and supply within the - 2682 Basin.
+Thus, these combined actions will further inform water management strategies to ensure that - 2683 domestic users' groundwater needs are represented equitably in the water budget. - 2684 Collectively, the continuation of applied research efforts will help to better quantify the impacts from 2685 those actions and thus help refine the water budget.
+Such research efforts, which will be discussed in depth in later sections of this chapter, include evaluating the effectiveness of off-season groundwater 2686 recharge in hav crop fields and pastures, the impacts of forest thinning projects such as fuels reductions 2687 and the removal of invasive junipers on water availability within the watershed, and the extent to which 2688 2689 surface water systems, including drainages, canals and reservoirs contribute to recharge within the 2690 Basin.
+Additional research projects to support the water budget will be identified and undertaken as needed, contingent on funding.
+2691

-9.2.3 Adaptive Management
+2692 9.2.3 Adaptive Management

-There are many unknowns and data gaps with respect to groundwater resources in the Big Valley basin.
-As a result, estimates, and assumptions are currently used in the plan to determine several key variables.
-To address the lack of necessary information, a significant commitment to the continued monitoring of both ground and surface water is described in this plan.
-By further developing and enhancing monitoring networks in Big Valley we can gather the data necessary to inform management and set criteria as moreinformation becomes available.
+There are many unknowns and data gaps with respect to groundwater resources in the Big Valley Basin.
+As a result, estimates and assumptions are currently used in the plan to determine several key variables.
+To address the lack of necessary information, a significant commitment to the continued monitoring of